Nokia's woes cast doubt over Finnish model

 Nokia’s downfall has hit business activity as well as national pride.
 At its peak, Nokia accounted for 4 percent of Finnish GDP and supported a myriad of companies as suppliers.
 Today it contributes closer to 1 percent, according to analysts.

 Electronics maker Elcoteq, which lost the bulk of its business when Nokia switched to cheaper Asian suppliers, filed for bankruptcy last October.
-Software firm Digia Oyj, another Nokia supplier, reported a 45 percent fall in first-quarter profit.
+Software firm Digia Oyj DIG1V.HE, another Nokia supplier, reported a 45 percent fall in first-quarter profit.

 Many Finns are still hopeful for a turnaround at Nokia, a former rubber boots maker whose rise helped transform Finland from a Nordic backwater.
 At a recent shareholder meeting in Helsinki, some investors were sentimental.